US General Vows To Continue Air Strikes Supporting Afghan Troops - UrduPoint

 "They forced us to leave...
 I am now living with my 20-member family in a compound with no toilet," said Akbar.

-- Fears of fighting to increase - Residents expressed concerns the fighting might increase in days ahead.
+- Fears over more fighting - Residents expressed concerns the fighting might increase in days ahead.

 "If they really want to fight, they should go to a desert and fight, not destroy the city," said Khan Mohammad, who moved to a camp with his family.